aws/crypto-tools/README.md

 - [AWS Encryption CLI](https://github.com/aws/aws-encryption-sdk-cli)

 # Getting Help
 Having issues with one of our tools?
-We're sorry to hear that!
 Please open an issue in the relevant repository, and we'll help out.

 # Security issue notifications